History of Marvel Studios in Timeline

 In August 2011, at Disney's behest, Marvel Studios dismissed most of its marketing department, including EVP of Worldwide Marketing Dana Precious, VP of Worldwide Marketing Jeffrey Stewart, and Manager of Worldwide Marketing Jodi Miller.
 Disney subsequently began marketing Marvel's films.

-2011: Marvel Animated Features Concluded
+2011: Release of Marvel Animated Features

 Loading Video...

-2011: Marvel One-Shots Released
+2011: Marvel One-Shots released

 From 2011 to 2014, Marvel Studios released five short films called Marvel One-Shots.